neondatabase/website/content/docs/guides/drizzle-migrations.md

 npm run dev
 ```

 This will start a `Hono.js` server at `http://localhost:3000`.
-Navigate to `http://localhost:3000/authors` and `http://localhost:3000/books/1` in your browser to check the API works as expected.
+Navigate to `http://localhost:3000/authors` and `http://localhost:3000/books/1` in your browser to check that the API works as expected.

 ## Migration after a schema change